awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithReservedDBInstances.md

 1. For **Multi\-AZ deployment**, choose whether you want a Multi\-AZ deployment\.
 **Note**
 Reserved Amazon Aurora instances always have the **Multi\-AZ deployment** option set to `No`\.
 When you create an Amazon Aurora DB cluster from your reserved DB instance, the DB cluster is automatically created as Multi\-AZ\.
 You must purchase a reserved DB instance for each DB instance you plan to use, including Aurora Replicas\.

 1. For **Term**, choose the length of time you want the DB instance reserved\.

 1. For **Offering type**, choose the offering type\.

-   After you choose the offering type, you can see the pricing information, as shown following\.
+   After you choose the offering type, you can see the pricing information\.
-![\[Purchase reserved DB instance console step 1\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/reservedinstance.png)
+![\[Purchase reserved DB instance console step 1\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/reservedinstance-aur.png)

 1. \(Optional\) You can assign your own identifier to the reserved DB instances that you purchase to help you track them\.
 For **Reserved Id**, type an identifier for your reserved DB instance\.

 1. Choose **Continue**\.

-   The **Purchase Reserved DB Instance** dialog box appears, with a summary of the reserved DB instance attributes that you've selected and the payment due, as shown following\.
+   The **Purchase Reserved DB Instances** dialog box appears, with a summary of the reserved DB instance attributes that you've selected and the payment due\.
-![\[Purchase reserved DB instance console step 2\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/reservedinstance2.png)
+![\[Purchase reserved DB instance console step 2\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/reservedinstance2-aur.png)

 1. On the confirmation page, review your reserved DB instance\.
-If the information is correct, choose **Purchase** to purchase the reserved DB instance\.
+If the information is correct, choose **Order** to purchase the reserved DB instance\.

    Alternatively, choose **Back** to edit your reserved DB instance\.

 After you have purchased reserved DB instances, you can get information about your reserved DB instances as shown in the following procedure\.

 **To get information about reserved DB instances for your AWS account**